How to Install Htop on Fedora

 Process List Empty or Missing Processes

 If htop shows fewer processes than expected, kernel threads may be hidden.
-First, press Shift+K to toggle kernel thread visibility, or press Shift+H to show user threads.
-Additionally, verify no active filter is applied by pressing F4 and clearing the filter field.
+Press Shift+K to toggle kernel thread visibility, or press Shift+H to show user threads.
+You can also check if an active filter is applied by pressing F4 and clearing the filter field.

 Remove Htop